How to Apply

 If admitted, official transcripts from the bachelor degree conferred institution must be sent to KU Graduate Admissions.
 NOTE: Offers of admission can be rescinded if a lower GPA transcript occurs in the semester that the student completes a bachelor degree program.

 For degrees earned in the United States: Graduate Admissions must receive your official, final transcript/s to be sent directly from your institution in a sealed envelope or through an electronic delivery service.
 The official, final transcript/s must show that the degree has been conferred.
 There are no exceptions.

 Lawrence, KS 66044

-- January 15 Applicants who have graduated within the last two years must submit final practicum evaluation as early as possible, but no later than January 15
+Applicants who have graduated within the last two years – Submit final practicum evaluation as early as possible, but no later than January 15

-- Applicants who have graduated more than 2 years ago – no practicum evaluation required
+Applicants who have graduated more than 2 years ago – No practicum evaluation or field instructor reference required

 All non-native English speakers are required to submit a copy of their TOEFL or IELTS score sheet taken within the past two years that shows each section meeting or exceeding the KU M.S.W. minimum requirements.
 For more information regarding International Students Services, visit the Office of International Student & Scholar Services.